 How We Price Land in Dixie County

-We do not price Dixie County land like generic Florida inventory.
+We don't price Dixie County land like generic Florida inventory.
 These are the drivers we review before we discuss a direct offer.
+Vacant land in Dixie County currently averages $3,000–$8,000 per acre, placing it in the lower pricing tier among Florida's 67 counties.

 Access, frontage, and easements